Anmol-Ghadia/YetAnotherECommerceSite/README.md

 > **Bold** pages can only be visited with valid JWT, otherwise redirected

 ## TODO
+1) Update db for cartitem when front end is updated
+1) Add middleware for authentication checks
+1) Rethink API access points
+1) Add documentation for api
+1) Display all cart items in the cart page
+1) Display total in the cart page
+1) Add a order now option on the cart page
+1) Fetch and display reviews on product page
+1) Allow user maximum of 1 review per product
+1) allow user to edit reviews
+1) Show cumulative rating of product
+1) Add Date to db for Reviews
+1) Allow user to add product listings
+1) Allow user to add a maximum of 10 image links for their products
+1) Allow user to edit their listing once product is already listed
 1) Add frontend checks for registration data
 1) Add backend checks for registration data
 1) Add notification system for successfull logins and registrations
 1) Add more user info on Register page
-1) Add add-to-cart button on product page
-1) Add support for fetching and rendering images on product page
+1) Add support for displaying multiple images on product page
 1) Add support for fetching and rendering images on search page
+1) Use SASS for styling
+1) ~~Add support for fetching and rendering images on product page~~
+1) ~~Add add-to-cart button on product page~~
 1) ~~Product Listing page fetches in a loop~~
 1) ~~Update backend to respond in json for Product queries~~
 1) ~~Add Product detailed view page~~